 Marinate the chicken

 - Zest and juice the lime, keeping the zest and juice separate.
-Divide the lime juice into 2 equal portions; set aside one for the pickles and one for the salad dressing.
+Divide the lime juice into two equal portions; set aside one for the pickles and one for the salad dressing.

-- Cut off a small corner of the chicken packaging and drain off any excess liquid.
+- Cut a small corner from the chicken packaging and drain off any excess liquid.
 Transfer to a plate; pat dry with a paper towel.

-- Trim the ends from the cucumber; cut the cucumber in half lengthwise, then crosswise into thin half-moons.
+- Trim the ends from the cucumbers; cut the cucumbers in half lengthwise, then crosswise into thin half-moons.

 Cook the chicken

 While the chicken cooks, start the salad.

 - Trim the root end from the romaine; coarsely chop the leaves.

 - Trim the root ends from the scallions; thinly slice the scallions on the diagonal.